mikechappelow/klink/README.md

 ## What it’s for

-The goal of klink is to provide helpful functions for Kellogg users to connect to common data sources and Connect processes.
+The goal of klink is to provide simple functions to enable users throughout Kellogg to connect to data sources more easily using the R language.

 ## Example